MarsBased/handbook/guides/development/activerecord-guide.md

 ```

 ### Handling repeated values

 A common pitfall when working with joins is forgetting to call distinct to remove duplicate values.

 Continuing with the example above, suppose we want to get all authors that have posts in the ruby category.
 We can write this query: `Author.joins(:posts).where(posts: { category: :ruby })`.

-However if we iterate on the results of this query we will find that authors are duplicated **when the author has more than one post in the ruby category**.
-Specifically every author will appear N times, where N is the number of ruby posts of the author.
+However, if we iterate on the results of this query we will find that authors are duplicated **when the author has more than one post in the ruby category**.
+Specifically, every author will appear N times, where N is the number of ruby posts of the author.

 To remove duplicates we need to call `distinct`.
 Example: `Author.joins(:posts).where(posts: { category: :ruby }).distinct`